velartrill/velartrill.github.io/orig/conspirators.md

 "Hold one," says Daisy, and marches towards the wannabe gangster.
 If he had half the sense God gave a *pien şai* he would have beat feet the second he saw that feral little grin on her lips, but, of course he didn't.
 I sigh as the predictable ensues.

 The thug reaches out one hand toward Daisy.
-Moving like a striking snake she grips his wrist with both hands and yanks downward as she brings up her knee.
+Moving like a striking *sam fén* she grips his wrist with both hands and yanks downward as she brings up her knee.
 The crack of breaking bone, is, I admit, more than a little satisfying.
 While he's still instinctively reacting to the injury, Daisy turns in an elegant little pirouette and plants a steel-shod boot directly into his crotch.
 The other goon stirs, reaching for a knife as Daisy walks back to me, but he's sober enough to stop dead when I train my nice new magpistol on his ugly mug.

 "You want to break *his* wrist too?"
 I ask pleasantly, nodding towards the remaining goon.
 He plasters a fixed, desperate grin on his face.